 Biochemistry: MOL 345

 While these guidelines will cover the requirements of most schools, it is impossible to summarize the specifics for each individual health professions school; as you move closer to applying to medical schools, we recommend researching schools of interest to check their pre-requisite courses.
 A number of schools require extra biology coursework (some Texas schools, for instance, which ask for a whole second year).
-Also, 28 of the U.S. allopathic (MD) medical schools currently require biochemistry, while over seventy more “suggest” or “strongly recommend” it (Where is it required?).
+Also, 42 of the U.S. allopathic (MD) medical schools currently require biochemistry, while over eighty more “suggest” or “strongly recommend” it (Where is it required?).

 An excellent resource is the Medical School Admission Requirements, published annually by the Association of American Medical Colleges (AAMC), which provides good general information and advice on medicine and medical education.
 This online resource gives the specific admission requirements for each school and is an important resource as you explore admission to various medical schools.
 Online access is available in our office, or you can purchase your own access directly from the AAMC (www.aamc.org).

 A NOTE ABOUT AP:

 Different schools have different policies regarding Advanced Placement credit.
 Most will accept advanced level courses that supplement AP to satisfy requirements.
-See the "Preparing for a Career in the Health Professions" handout for specifics regarding your AP credit, and double check policies at schools of interest.
+See the "Preparing for a Career in the Health Professions" handout for specifics regarding your AP credit, and double check policies at schools of interest (pre-requisite websites at popular schools with Princeton applicants are linked from our webpage: http://www.princeton.edu/hpa/applicants/selecting-schools/pre-requisite-web-links/)

 A NOTE ABOUT MATH:

-If you have 2 units of AP in math, you do not need to take further math for medical school; your AP in this subject, without more advanced coursework in college, will be accepted.
+If you have 2 units of AP in math, you do not need to take further calculus for medical school; your AP in this subject, without more advanced coursework in college, will be accepted.
 This is the only exception to the rule about supplementing AP with upper-level coursework in college.
-An extra class in statistics would still be recommended.
+A few schools now require statistics and basic stats knowledge will be needed for the MCAT - check schools of interest for their requirements.

 Statistics.
 The following statistics courses would be acceptable choices: EEB 355/MOL 355, ECO 202, ORF 245, POL 345, PSY 251, SML 201, SOC 301, WWS 200, WWS 332.